vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Feb 14 03:35:16 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Feb 15 03:47:35 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER